GoShogun: North America

 Discotek Media released the series on subtitled-only DVD in November 2017.
 Central Park Media had licensed the Time Étranger film and released the film twice on DVD.
 Discotek has also licensed the film and released it on DVD and Blu-ray in June 2017.

 Europe

 Around the same time as the US adaptation, Saban released another version of the series in several European countries, also under the title Macron 1.
 This version, however, did not incorporate any footage from Srungle or the parallel-universe angle, making the international Macron 1 a more straightforward adaptation of GoShogun, though still heavily edited.
-In Italy the series was broadcast earlier, in 1982, as Gotriniton - Goshogun, and was a direct translation of the Japanese original, without recutting.
-In France the first few episodes of GoShogun were released under the title Fulgutor.
+In Italy the series was broadcast earlier, in 1982, as Gotriniton – Goshogun, and was a direct translation of the Japanese original, without recutting.
+In France, the first few episodes of GoShogun were released under the title Fulgutor.

+This was the first anime series broadcast in the Soviet Union.